Phaedra144/github-checker/README.md

 ### Description

 This application is a github parser with a nice bootstrap GUI and some basic functionality.
-The queries relate to activities of Green Fox Academy's students on github.
+The queries relate to the activities of Green Fox Academy's students on github.

+### Main functionalities

+#### Check commits of students
-With the application you are able to check commit activities of students, comment activities of mentors and add new students to  [green-fox-academy organization](https://github.com/green-fox-academy).
+With the application you are able to check:

-**Please make sure that the name of the student's main repository matches to their github handle.**

-Also the app is capable of monitoring some other repositories, such as:
+- commit activities of students
+- comment activities of mentors
+- Todo App commits
-- Todo App, the format of repository name has to be: todo-app-"githubname"
+  - The format of Todo-App repository has to be: **todo-app-"githubname"**
+- Wanderer commits
-- Wanderer, the format of repository name has to be: wanderer-"githubname"
+  - The format of Wanderer repository has to be: **wanderer-"githubname"**

+***Please make sure that the name of the student's main repository matches to their github handle.***

+#### Add students to Green Fox Academy's github organisation
+When new cohort comes, first adding every students to cohort team is needed to perform.

+***Please make sure that the team (i.e. "2018-10 Rueppelli") has been already created on github.***

+After assigning students to the classes you can run adding members again, thus saving students with additional information to the db and adding them to github class team at the same time.

+Example:

+Cohort name: "Rueppelli"
+Class name: "Seadog"
+Language: "java"

+***Please make sure that the team (i.e. "Rueppelli Seadog") has been already created on github.***

 ### Environment variables